Types Of Kidney Failure

 recurrent infections in the kidney.

-Symptoms of chronic kidney failure include weight loss, nausea and
+Symptoms of chronic kidney failure include weight

 vomiting, fatigue, headache, frequent hiccups and generalized itching.